durubata/appmint-doc/models.md

 ## Relationships

-The models in the ContentMint AppEngine API are related to each other in various ways.
+The models in the Appmint AppEngine API are related to each other in various ways.
 Here are some of the key relationships:

 - **User** has many **Permissions**
 - **User** belongs to many **Groups**